The internet is abuzz with holistic oral health information these days.

 Oral health myth: “What goes in the mouth, stays in the mouth.”

-In other words, if you put something into your mouth, as long as you don’t swallow it, you can spit it out and it won’t go into the rest of the body.
+In other words, if you put something into your mouth, as long as you don’t swallow it, you can spit it out and it won’t make its way into the rest of the body.

 But wait–research has proven this isn’t true.
 It’s a myth!
 (If you’d like a fun read, here’s more on oral health myths.)

-In fact, what we put into our mouths gets absorbed through the gum and cheek tissue and ultimately winds up in the bloodstream.
+In fact, what we put into our mouths gets absorbed through the gum and cheek tissue, and it ultimately winds up in the bloodstream.

 As you’ll see in a bit, this myth has very powerful implications when it comes to keeping toxins out of our body.

-So why is healing this mental disconnect so important?
+So why is it so important to heal this mental disconnect?

 As a whole, our modern culture ‘over-compartmentalizes’ the body.
-This is especially true when someone gets educated and trained in a medical (or dental) system.
+This is especially true when someone has been trained in a medical (or dental) system.

-The problem is, the mouth is part of the body, so you can’t treat the mouth separately from the rest of the body.
+The problem is, the mouth is part of the body, and everything is connected.
+So, you can’t treat the mouth separately from the rest of the body.

-We can think that we can treat the mouth separately, but it doesn’t work at all.
+We may think that we can treat the mouth separately, but it doesn’t work at all.

 In fact, our mouths are THE main pathway for how we introduce new ‘stuff’ into our bodies.

-And when you ponder the impact of the human microbiome, the mouth is the very beginning of the entire digestive tract (which is home to 80% of your immune system).
+And when you ponder the impact of the human microbiome, the mouth is the very beginning of the entire digestive tract (which is home to 80% of our immune system).